 San José State University is a teaching institution that values mentored research.
 This position involves duties related to teaching, research, and service to the Department and University.

-Teaching responsibilities for this position will include undergraduate and graduate coursework in clinical psychology, the candidate’s area of specialization, and as needed by the department.
-Undergraduate courses may include writing in psychology, statistics, research methods, psychopathology (child and/or adult), clinical psychology, and introductory psychology.
+Teaching responsibilities for this position will include undergraduate and graduate coursework in clinical psychology, the candidate’s area of specialization, and undergraduate service courses as needed by the department.
+Undergraduate courses may include writing in psychology, statistics, research methods, psychopathology (child and/or adult), clinical psychology, and/or introductory psychology.

-The MS Clinical Psychology graduate program is rooted in evidence-based practice and seeks to train master’s level psychotherapists consistent within that framework.
-Graduate course responsibilities may include teaching child or adult psychopathology, family and couples therapy, lifespan development, psychology of contemporary families, theories and methods of psychotherapy, addictions, applied research methods, crisis and trauma counseling, gender and ethnicity in psychotherapy, and fieldwork.
+The MS Clinical Mental Health Counseling graduate program is rooted in evidence-based practice and seeks to train masters level psychotherapists consistent within that framework.
+Graduate course responsibilities may include teaching child or adult psychopathology, family and couples therapy, lifespan development, psychology of contemporary families, theories and methods of psychotherapy, addictions, applied research methods, crisis and trauma counseling, gender and ethnicity in psychotherapy, psychopharmacology, and fieldwork.
 The candidate must demonstrate awareness and experience understanding the needs of a student population of great diversity – in age, cultural background, ethnicity, primary language, and academic preparation – through inclusive course materials, teaching strategies, and advisement.

 The candidate will be expected to develop a program of research and to pursue both internal and external funding.
 The candidate must maintain a productive research program, which may result from collaborative research across the University, with other academic institutions, or other external agencies.
 Student mentoring is valued in our department, and a successful candidate will mentor and support undergraduate and graduate students of diverse backgrounds in conducting research.

-The candidate will participate in shared governance, usually in department, college, and university committee and other service assignments.
-The successful applicant should be prepared to take an active role in the MS Clinical Psychology graduate program.
+The candidate will participate in shared governance, usually in department, college, and university committees and other service assignments.
+The successful applicant should be prepared to take an active role in the MS Clinical Mental Health Counseling graduate program.
 Responsibilities on this committee include serving as a mentor and advisor around issues of graduate student development, participating in program requirements, and providing clinical case consultation or supervision.

 - Letter of interest